archiewood/duckdb-gsheets/README.md

 -- OR create a secret with your Google API access token (boring, see below guide) CREATE SECRET (TYPE gsheet, TOKEN '<your_token>');

--- Read a sheet by full URL
+-- Read a spreadsheet by full URL
 FROM read_gsheet('https://docs.google.com/spreadsheets/d/11QdEasMWbETbFVxry-SsD8jVcdYIT1zBQszcF84MdE8/edit');

--- Read a sheet by full URL, implicitly
+-- Read a spreadsheet by full URL, implicitly
 FROM 'https://docs.google.com/spreadsheets/d/11QdEasMWbETbFVxry-SsD8jVcdYIT1zBQszcF84MdE8/edit';

--- Read a sheet by sheet id
+-- Read a spreadsheet by spreadsheet id
 FROM read_gsheet('11QdEasMWbETbFVxry-SsD8jVcdYIT1zBQszcF84MdE8');

--- Read a sheet with no header row
+-- Read a spreadsheet with no header row
 SELECT * FROM read_gsheet('11QdEasMWbETbFVxry-SsD8jVcdYIT1zBQszcF84MdE8', headers=false);

 -- Read a sheet other than the first sheet
 SELECT * FROM read_gsheet('11QdEasMWbETbFVxry-SsD8jVcdYIT1zBQszcF84MdE8', sheet='Sheet2');

--- Write a sheet from a table by sheetid
-COPY <table_name> TO '11QdEasMWbETbFVxry-SsD8jVcdYIT1zBQszcF84MdE8' (FORMAT gsheet);
+-- Write a spreadsheet from a table by spreadsheet id COPY <table_name> TO '11QdEasMWbETbFVxry-SsD8jVcdYIT1zBQszcF84MdE8' (FORMAT gsheet);

--- Write a sheet from a table by full URL
+-- Write a spreadsheet from a table by full URL
 COPY <table_name> TO 'https://docs.google.com/spreadsheets/d/11QdEasMWbETbFVxry-SsD8jVcdYIT1zBQszcF84MdE8/edit?usp=sharing' (FORMAT gsheet);
 ```